 But Minnesota scored twice in 1:48 to tie the game at 3 heading into the third period.

 “Going into the third period we just said at the beginning of the year if we told you guys you have 20 minutes to win a national championship would you take it?”
 Clarkson co-coach Matt Desrosiers told the Watertown (N.Y.)
-Daily News after the game.
+Daily News.

 “The confidence this team has, it hasn’t wavered all season long.
 I have not seen one glimpse of them thinking they could not win this game.
 Even when we were up by a couple and (Minnesota) started coming a bit, it never wavered.”